 Driving much of the Permian Basin’s new production are the Wolfcamp, Spraberry and Bone Spring formations.
 Together, they generate nearly half of the Permian Basin’s output.

 Drilling innovations are at the heart of the Permian renaissance.
 For much of its history, oil was pumped out of easy-to-access reservoirs through standard vertical wells.
 Oil production from shale or tight rock formations wasn’t part of the equation until the horizontal drilling and hydraulic fracturing technology used to produce shale gas was customized to extract oil locked inside the Permian Basin.

 This brings us to the Permian Basin’s annual production.
 In 2008, daily output averaged a little more than 710,000 barrels.
-However, last year, production in Texas nearly doubled from 2008 levels, averaging more than 1.3 million barrels per day.
-While the fall in oil and natural gas prices could moderate production growth, over the long term the Permian Basin is expected to continue to play an important role in helping meet domestic demand with reliable and affordable energy, while also helping decrease dependence on imported sources of energy.
+However, in 2016, production in Texas more than doubled from 2008 levels, averaging over 1.5 million barrels per day.* While the fall in oil and natural gas prices could moderate production growth, over the long term the Permian Basin is expected to continue to play an important role in helping meet domestic demand with reliable and affordable energy, while also helping decrease dependence on imported sources of energy.